Jager-AntS/2021-jager-masters/ENTRYFORM.md

 ## Description
 The pourpose of this module is to improve Content Approver experience while using Workbox.

 Content Approver can make faster decicion about items approval.
-This especialy important when they dealing with big amount of itema in workbox
+This especialy important when they dealing with big amount of items in workbox

 Appendix:
 Just simple improvement for JSS solution that makes front-end developer life bit easier :-) while selecting pages in Lookup fields (Like Droplink or Multilist)